Question and Scope

-Bus lines differ across the world or even just across a city so we narrow our investigation to one bus stop in the city of Seattle.
-The data we have are for the stop of Seattle’s Rapid Ride lines C, D, and E at Third Avenue and Pike Street.
+Bus lines differ across the world and even across a city, so we narrow our investigation to one bus stop in the city of Seattle.
+The data we have are for the stops of Seattle’s Rapid Ride lines C, D, and E at Third Avenue and Pike Street.
 The Washington State Transportation Center has provided times for all of the actual and scheduled stop times of these three bus lines between March 26 and May 27, 2016.

 Let’s take a look at these data to better understand their structure.